uivraeus/7dbs/README.md

 ## PostgreSQL

-Database runs in separate container, with service name "postgres" (can be resolved has hostname)
+Database runs in separate container, with service name "postgres".

 Environment variables, e.g. PGUSER and PGPASSWORD, prepared to match defaults for the database server.